v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 The TicketStoreNode implements TicketSore and supports logic to buy and sell tickets depending on the state of the store .
 A lifecycle method start is created that checks the ticketSalesPublisher has been set before progressing any further.
-TicketStoreNode also implements Supplier<Ticket> which allows any child component to access the last sold ticket without accessing the concrete type.
+TicketStoreNode also implements Supplier&lt;Ticket&gt; which allows any child component to access the last sold ticket without accessing the concrete type.
 Making components reference each other through interfaces is good practice.

 {% highlight java %}